dinesh4official/Weather/README.md

 # Weather
-This application provides the weather conditions of different cities in the US region with respect to city name and postal code.
+This application provides the weather information for the given city in the US region with respect to city name and postal code using Open Weather service.

+## Architecture

+In this application, we have followed the MVVM Pattern.

 ## Known Issue
 When the device is rotated, weather forecast view does not resize properly.
 Because, `Orientation` changes are not notified to child elements of the `CollectionView`